 Play It Safe

 - No need to print the birth date of the child.
-Just state was year they were born to give first responders an idea of how old he/she is.
+Just state the year they were born to give first responders an idea of how old he/she is.

 - During an actual emergency, if a child is too young to carry a card, the National Center For Missing and Exploited Children suggest writing only the necessary information (name, contact number and parents name) on the back of the child before the disaster occurs.